techwthjul/techwthjul/README.md

 ---

 ### 🚀 About Me
-- 💡 Software Engineer and Data Science Enthusiast
+- 💡 Machine Learning and Data Science Enthusiast
 - 🎓 Studying **Information Systems** with a specialization in **Data Science & Analytics**
 - 📊 Making sense of **data** through **machine learning & AI**
 - 📺 Sharing insights on **GitHub** and **LinkedIn**